 Things to do

 The mascot for Kumamoto Prefecture is a lovable black bear known as Kumamon.
-He is so loveable, in fact, that he has become an international sensation, generating about JPY ¥124 billion in revenue last year, hobnobbing with the imperial family, and even lecturing at Harvard.
+He he has become an international sensation, generating over JPY ¥100 billion in revenue each year, hobnobbing with the imperial family, and even lecturing at Harvard.
 Visitors to Kumamoto will find his face gracing just about everything, but if you want to meet him in the flesh — er, fur? — head to Kumamon Square opens in new window.

 Meat eaters, rejoice

-If you are brave enough to try it, one of the most famous local specialities in Kumamoto is basashi, or raw horsemeat.
-If that’s too high a culinary bar, try the locally raised varieties of high-end wagyu beef called kurogyu (black) or akagyu (red) in your favourite dish.
-Vegetarians would love karashi renkon (lotus root stuffed with super-spicy karashi pepper).
-Whatever your pleasure, you’ll find it at Umasakura.
+If you are brave enough to try it, one of Kumamoto's most famous specialities is basashi, or raw horsemeat.
+If that’s too high a culinary bar, try the locally raised varieties of high-end wagyu beef called kurogyu (black) or akagyu (red).
+Vegetarians will love karashi renkon (lotus root stuffed with super-spicy karashi pepper).

 Take the A-train

 Amakusa, a group of some 120 islands to the southwest of Kumamoto, offer visitors a craggy coastline, long white beaches, excellent diving, year-round dolphin watching, and even dinosaurs!
-The best way to get there is aboard the A-train.
-The A is for adult, though don’t expect anything too sexy.
-They’re talking about the attached bar car.
-A-Train opens in new window operates weekends and holidays during travel seasons
+The most fun way to get there is aboard the A-Train opens in new window, a special, super-comfortable train that promises to make you feel like you're 'in a movie scene'.
+A-Train operates weekends and holidays during travel season.

 Travel time 35 minutes